Young Noble: Dispute with Nas

-2Pac premiered his song "Troublesome '96" on 4 July, 1996 at the House of Blues starting with words for Nas, taking the same sample from the Whodini song "Friends" as Nas used for "If I Ruled The World (Imagine That)" like Nas did with "Street Dreams".
-2Pac and Nas confronted each other in New York at the 1996 MTV Video Music Awards on September 4, 1996 and allegedly squashed their beef.
+2Pac premiered his song "Troublesome '96" on July 4, 1996, at the House of Blues starting with words for Nas, taking the same sample from the Whodini song "Friends" as Nas used for "If I Ruled The World (Imagine That)" like Nas did with "Street Dreams".
+2Pac and Nas confronted each other in New York at the 1996 MTV Video Music Awards on September 4, 1996, and allegedly squashed their beef.
 Young Noble was with 2Pac and spoke about in his last interview.
 2Pac was shot and died on September 13, 1996 in Las Vegas, Nevada.
 His posthumously released album The Don Killuminati: The 7 Day Theory (under the alias Makaveli) featured the song "Against All Odds" (Track # 12) which was a response to Nas' "The Message".

 Later in 1996 Nas recorded a song "Real ******" which sampled "The Message" in the intro: "Who got the ends, the type of a ***** 2Pac pretends", confirming that "The Message" really was directed at 2Pac.
 Nas again dissed the late 2Pac on a DJ Clue mixtape Cluemanatti Pt.
 2: The Rematch on the song "Freestyle Intro": "Black Pirellis rolling over this Makaveli".
 Mobb Deep released their single featuring Nas "It's Mine" on August 31, 1999.
 It featured a hook and a Nas verse suspected of having subliminal disses towards the late 2Pac.
-2Pac and the Outlawz's album Still I Rise was released on 21 December, 1999 and the Outlawz freestyled on Rap City soon after, responding to "It's Mine": Young Noble rapped "You sayin' Thug Life yours, betta act a clown, Cause when you see us, dawg ain't no backin' down" and Napoleon saying "Thug Life is yours...
+2Pac and the Outlawz's album Still I Rise was released on December 21, 1999, and the Outlawz freestyled on Rap City soon after, responding to "It's Mine": Young Noble rapped "You sayin' Thug Life yours, betta act a clown, Cause when you see us, dawg ain't no backin' down" and Napoleon saying "Thug Life is yours...
 SIC!
 You gone see boy...
 Get it right!".

-After years of subliminal disses and commentary from Nas, Young Noble exploded on him on January 3, 2025 in the song "EUTHANASIA".
+After years of subliminal disses and commentary from Nas, Young Noble took him on on January 3, 2025, in the song "EUTHANASIA".